SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 export default JSONTableDelegate
 ```

+> ℹ️ The `fetchProperties` is a special function as its return value is used for further UI adaptation functionalities.
+Due to this, the result of this function must be kept stable throughout the lifecycle of your application.
+Any changes of the returned values might result in undesired effects.
+As we're using a PropertyInfo at this point, be aware to keep it stable throughout the lifecycle of your application.

 The PropertyInfo provides all necessary metadata for the MDC Table to function.
 Take a look at this excerpt of the `JSONPropertyInfo.ts` file to understand how the two properties, `name` and `height` are defined.
 ###### model/metadata/JSONPropertInfo.ts
 ```js